Tukeque/TimWorld/README.md

 # TimWorld
-A virtual world with "tim" agents that should learn and evolve.
+A virtual enviorment for neural net agents(tims) to evolve in.